Haviva Reik: Biography

-Marta (Haviva) Reick was born in the Slovakian village of Nadabula (now a part of Rožňava), and grew up in Banská Bystrica in the Carpathian Mountains.
+Marta (Haviva) Reick was born to a Jewish family in the Slovakian village of Nadabula (now a part of Rožňava), and grew up in Banská Bystrica in the Carpathian Mountains.
 She joined the Hashomer Hatzair youth movement there.
-In 1939, she made aliyah—emigrated to what was then Mandatory Palestine—where she joined kibbutz Ma'anit and later enlisted in the Palmach, the elite strike force of the Haganah underground military organization.
+In 1939, she made aliyah to Mandatory Palestine where she joined kibbutz Ma'anit and later enlisted in the Palmach, the elite strike force of the Haganah underground military organization.

 In 1942, the Jewish Agency Defense Department formed a plan to send Jews from Palestine to act as agents in Nazi-controlled territories and work with Jewish communities there.
 The British needed people who spoke the languages of the occupied countries and were familiar with the land and culture.
 The British Special Operations Executive (SOE) asked the Palmach if they could supply people with the right qualities for special operations and with a prior knowledge of Central Europe.
 The call was open to women as well as men; Reik was one of those accepted.
 She joined the Women's Auxiliary Air Force (WAAF), serving as 2992503 ACW.2 "Ada Robinson".
 She then joined SOE for specialist training, including a parachuting course.
 She was promoted to Sergeant.
 Reik was married but separated; her name on her British documents was listed as Martha Martinovich.